LMZouaoui/NestConvNeXt-IQA/README.md

 # NestConvNeXt-IQA

 This repository provides a PyTorch implementation of a no-reference long-wavelength infrared (LWIR) image quality assessment.
-The implementation corresponds to the paper “**No-Reference LWIR Image Quality Assessment via NestConvNeXt and Lightweight Dual Attention Networks**”, which has been submitted for publication to IEEE Transactions on Circuits and Systems for Video Technology.
+The implementation corresponds to the paper “**No-Reference LWIR Image Quality Assessment via NestConvNeXt and Lightweight Dual Attention Networks**”.

 **Authors:**